jpspann91/TreasureGame/README.md

 # How To Play

 Download the entire project to your local machine.
-Then use your Java IDE to open the project and located the Test class.
+Then use your Java IDE to open the project and locate the Test class.
 Run the main() method on the test class and enjoy the game

 # Authors